 We suggest you try:

-There will certainly be more and more alcohol-free options, and we think that’s great news.
+As the alcohol-free trend continues to grows, there will certainly be more and more options and we think that’s great news.
 Try a few: we’re sure you’ll love them!
 Cheers!

 Dry month, #sobersunday, #sobercurious…More than just a trend, the shift to no alcohol is becoming an increasingly popular life choice.
 Discover the amazing world of nonalcoholic drinks, which covers everything from cocktails to wine and ready-to-drink options!